 2. History Park San Jose

 This 14-acre park highlights the Santa Clara Valley’s past, with 27 original and replica homes, businesses, and landmarks, complete with paved streets, running trolleys, an 1881 Electric Light Tower, and elements of the Old West, including a one-time stagecoach stop and a downtown saloon.
 Located at the south end of Kelley Park at the corner of Senter Road and Phelan Avenue.
 Website.

 A child-centric amusement park and zoo that originally opened in 1961, Happy Hollow includes over 140 animals, a petting zoo with an animal barn, an education center, rides, and structures for toddlers and children featuring slides, swings, ropes and climbing areas, and a carousel and roller coaster.
 Website.

 4. The Tech Museum of Innovation

-This 132,000-square-foot domed building is unlike any other in the world and is composed of three floors, which house an Imax theater and four major theme galleries that capture Silicon Valley’s fascination with technology.
-201 S Market St, San Jose. website.
+This 132,000-square-foot domed building is unlike any other in the world.
+It comprises three floors, which house an Imax theater and four major theme galleries that capture Silicon Valley’s fascination with technology.
+201 S Market St, San Jose.
+Website.

 5. Peralta Adobe Plaza

-In the heart of downtown San Jose, is Peralta Adobe Plaza, which is home to the Peralta Adobe and the Thomas and Carmel Fallon House, two of the surviving remnants of California’s oldest Spanish civilian settlement.
-The adobe and the Victorian style house built in 1855 are historic museums, are completely furnished with period features.
+In the heart of downtown San Jose is Peralta Adobe Plaza, home to the Peralta Adobe and the Thomas and Carmel Fallon House, two surviving remnants of California’s oldest Spanish civilian settlement.
+The adobe and the Victorian-style house built in 1855 are historical museums, are completely furnished with period features.